 There are four cultural events that we have chosen to celebrate as an Elementary Section.
-Classes will be decorated and parties hosted to mark these occasions; Halloween, Christmas, Friendship and End of Year.
+Classes will be decorated and parties hosted to mark these occasions: Halloween, Christmas, Friendship and End of Year.
+Parents, in collaboration with teachers and students, help to organize small class celebrations and activities.